A Land Remembered

 Student Edition of A Land Remembered

-A Land Remembered is available in specially edited student volumes, available in both hardbound and softbound editions.
+A Land Remembered is available in specially edited student volumes in both hardbound and softbound editions.
 These are very popular among younger readers and many schools use them to teach about Florida history.
 There are also very handy teaching guides available for elementary and middle schools.
-Get the youngsters in your life out from in front of the TV or the video game and let them learn the joy of reading with A Land Remembered.
+Get the youngsters in your life out from the TV or the video game and let them learn the joy of reading with A Land Remembered.
 Read more about the student editions and teaching guides by clicking here.

 Following are some reviews and descriptions of A Land Remembered by many people of all ages and backgrounds.
 This is a long page, so just keep scrolling down.